 How to Create Real Life Practical Magic

 Over Thanksgiving, I dug in to instances of what I call Practical Magic (for more on this concept, you’ll love Elizabeth Gilbert’s Big Magic: Creative Living Beyond Fear).
 After a particularly dramatic day, my fibromyalgia went haywire and I felt myself becoming overwhelmed, unable to stop it, and furious with myself for this inappropriate timing.
 What did I do?
 I got a hot shower, the release the water allowed me was striking.
 I was able to let go of all the effort I had made to keep it together all day long.
 The liquid hitting the top of my head felt exactly like a spell designed to remove the tension.
 Real life magic.
 I was so happy by that comfort that I cried.
+Let’s talk about what actual magic is and how to create more of it in your life:

 Practical Magic Method #1: Engage with the elements in full vulnerability